Michel Bouquet: Other works

 Over the years, Bouquet recorded his readings of the works of Cervantes, Victor Hugo, Jean-Paul Sartre and other authors that were released on discs.
 An audio book of his readings of 13 selected fables of Jean de La Fontaine was released in 2019 to wide critical acclaim.

 Personal life

 Bouquet was married twice.
 His first wife was actress Ariane Borg, whom he divorced in 1967.
-His second wife is Juliette Carré, also an actress, who often shared the stage with him.
+His second wife Juliette Carré was also an actress, who often shared the stage with him.

 Bouquet died in Paris on 13 April 2022, at the age of 96.